pymupdf/PyMuPDF/docs/glossary.rst

         A Python sequence of 4 :data:`point_like` items.

+.. data:: inheritable

+        A number of values in a PDF can be specified once and then be inherited by objects further down in a parent-child relationship.
+The mediabox (physical size) of pages can for example be specified in nodes of the :data:`pagetree` and will then be taken as value for all *kids*, which do not specify their own value.

+.. data:: MediaBox

+        A PDF array of 4 floats specifying a physical page size (:data:`inheritable`).

+.. data:: CropBox

+        A PDF array of 4 floats specifying a page's visible area (:data:`inheritable`).
+This value is **not affected** if the page is rotated.

 .. data:: catalog

         A central PDF :data:`dictionary` -- also called "root" -- containing pointers to many other information.